plajjan/draft-kll-yang-tag-tsdb/draft-kll-yang-label-tsdb.md

 ## High Cardinality

-Given the possibility of numerous unique tag combinations (especially with dynamic values like interface names, device names, etc.), the chosen TSDB should handle high cardinality efficiently.
+Given the possibility of numerous unique label combinations (especially with dynamic values like interface names, device names, etc.), the chosen TSDB should handle high cardinality efficiently.
 High cardinality can impact database performance and query times, so it's essential for the TSDB to have mechanisms to manage this efficiently.